Box#

 R2 | Assets (tokens) |

-Registers must be densely packed; we cannot sandwich empty registers between non-empty ones.
-The optional registers can contain data of any of the following types:
+Remember, registers need to be densely packed; you cannot place an empty register between non-empty ones.
+The optional registers can hold any of the following data types:

 Int